Co-modularity and Detection of Co-communities: Examples

-To compare detected co-communities with the ground-truth planted co-communities, we use the normalised mutual information (NMI) \citep{danon2005comparing}.
-The NMI compares the numbers of nodes which appear together in the found co-communities, compared with whether they appeared together in the planted co-communities (adjusted for group sizes).
-It has been used previously in the co-community detection context \citep{larremore2014efficiently}, as well as the unipartite community-detection context \citep{zhao2012consistency}.
-The NMI takes the value 1 if the co-communities are perfectly reproduced in the co-community detection, and 0 if they are not reproduced at all, and somewhere in between if they are partially reproduced.
-The results, together with examples of randomly generated adjacency matrices, are shown in Figure \ref{simRes}, which shows that the method performs well as long as there is sufficient within-co-community edge density, and performs well as the number of co-communities increases.
+To compare detected co-communities with the ground-truth planted co-communities, we use the normalised mutual information (NMI) \citep{danon2005comparing} to compare the corresponding $X$ and $Y$-node groupings (over the full node-sets).
+The NMI compares the numbers of nodes which appear together in the discovered $X$ and $Y$-node groupings, compared with whether they appeared together in those that correspond to the planted co-communities (adjusted for group sizes).
+NMI has been used in a similar way previously in the co-community detection context \citep{larremore2014efficiently}, as well as the unipartite community-detection context \citep{zhao2012consistency}.
+The NMI takes the value 1 if the $X$ and $Y$-node groupings that correspond to these co-communities are perfectly reproduced in the co-community detection, and 0 if they are not reproduced at all, and somewhere in between if they are partially reproduced.
+The results, together with examples of randomly generated adjacency matrices, are shown in Figure \ref{simRes}, which shows that the method performs well as long as there is sufficient within-co-community edge density (implying a detection threshold), and performs well as the number of co-communities increases.
+The run-times for the fits for number of row nodes equal to 1200, 4800, 8400 and 12000 (with number of column nodes equal to 900, 3600, 8400 and 9000) are 1.6s, 21s, 80s and 190s, respectively (using one core of a MacBook Pro, 2019, 2.6 GHz).